-Surat Thani (for Koh Samui), Chumphon (for Koh Tao), Bang Saphan
+Surat Thani (for Koh Samui / Koh Phangan), Chumphon (for Koh Tao), Bang Saphan

 Yai, Hua Hin, Phetchaburi and a few other stops on the outskirts of

 For more information, times and ticket prices to and from Bangkok visit our:

-You can also catch the Komuter Train Service to Padang Besar, then you can cross over the main land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train.
+You can also catch the Komuter Train Service to Padang Besar, then you can cross over the main land border and catch a bus to Hat Yai bus station or city centre or take an infrequent Shuttle Train to Hat Yai.

-If you want to travel south of Gemas to places like Johor Bahru and Singapore, you will have to catch a train to Gemas, then connect with a new Shuttle Train service south to JB Sentral.
+If you want to travel south of Gemas to places like Johor Bahru and Singapore, you will have to catch an ETS train to Gemas, then connect with a new Shuttle Train service south to JB Sentral.

 Butterworth is also one of the stops made by the ultra-luxurious Orient Express that travels from Bangkok to Singapore.